tencentyun/intlcloud-documents/yehe_doc/管理工具/云监控/故障处理/云服务器无监控数据_intl_en.md

 ## Overview

-The CVM instance must have the monitoring component Agent installed to collect CVM metric data.
-If you cannot obtain the monitored metric data, refer to this document for troubleshooting.
+The monitoring Agent needs to be installed to collect CVM metric data.
+If you cannot obtain the data, please see this document for troubleshooting.
+You can [install CVM Agents](https://intl.cloud.tencent.com/document/product/248/6211) again and wait for 3 minutes to see whether there is monitoring data.
+If the installation fails or the monitoring data is not displayed, you can troubleshoot as follows.

 ## Causes and Solutions